CodeMan99/features/README.md

 Please visit CircleCI's [local pipeline development](https://circleci.com/blog/local-pipeline-development/) blog post for further usage information.

+## Deno Cache

+Create a named docker volume at `/deno-dir`.
+Properly setup with a `deno` user group.

+Intended for use with the [denoland/deno:debian](https://hub.docker.com/r/denoland/deno) docker image.

 ## Exercism CLI

 Provides the `exercism` command at the shell.
 Using this tool requires authentication.